Starting a retail store or fashion boutique—and ensuring that it succeeds—is a major undertaking.

 Website Hosting and Ecommerce

-If you want a website, you need a website builder and a host to keep it online.
+The traditional route requires you to use a website builder and a host to keep it online.
 Free builders and hosts are available, but their capabilities are limited and may reflect poorly on your brand.
 Instead, expect to invest a minimum of $30 – $200 a month on your site and hosting.

-Alternatively, you may build a site with ecommerce capabilities versus a static website.
+Alternatively, you may build a site with ecommerce capabilities instead of a static website.
 The benefit here for savvy retailers is that ecommerce becomes a second sales channel for your business, allowing you to grow faster.
-The negative is, ecommerce is highly competitive.
-Being successful requires a significant investment of time, which may be hard to come by if you’re busy with the launch of your brick and mortar store.
-That being said, we recommend that at a minimum, you keep ecommerce as part of your long term business plan.

 Interior Decor and Aesthetics